Trio of area coaches part of 2023 WFCA Hall of Fame class

-Three longtime area coaches will be inducted into the Wisconsin Football Coaches Association Hall of Fame the organization announced July 3.
+Three longtime area coaches will be inducted into the Wisconsin Football Coaches Association Hall of Fame, the organization announced last week.

-Mike Minick, Tom Chase and Tim Simon are part of the 12-person class that comprises the 45th enshrinement into the WFCA Hall of Fame.
-The ceremony will take place April 6, 2024 at the Middleton Marriott West.
+Mike Minick, Tom Chase and Tim Simon are part of the 12-person class that makes up the 45th enshrinement into the WFCA Hall of Fame.
+The ceremony will take place April 6, 2024, at the Middleton Marriott West.

 He capped his two-decade-long run in style, leading DeForest to its second WIAA state championship with an 8-7 win over Menasha in the Division 3 title game.
-Minick, who captured a state title in 1982 under her predecessor, led the Norskies to the 2007 Division 2 state championship game where they fell to Kimberly, led by fellow 2023 WFCA Hall of Famer Steve Jorgenson, 20-7.
+Minick, who won a state title in 1982 under his predecessor, led the Norskies to the 2007 Division 2 state championship game where they fell 20-7 to Kimberly, led by fellow 2023 WFCA Hall of Famer Steve Jorgenson.

 Minick guided DeForest to the postseason in 18 of his 20 seasons in charge and three Badger North Conference titles, earning shares in 2009 and 2014 before winning the league crown outright in 2019.
-He ended his career with an overall record of 153-66, including 94-34 in conference play, and an all-time win percentage of 69.8%.
+He ended his career with an overall record of 153-66, including 94-34 in conference play, and an all-time winning percentage of 69.8.

 Chase is entering his fifth season leading Randolph following tenures at Ripon College and Weyauwega-Fremont.
 He served four seasons as an offensive assistant for former Red Hawks coach Ron Ernst after 23 years — from 1992-2014 — as coach at Weyauwega-Fremont.